wpilibsuite/frc-docs/source/docs/software/getting-started/linux-setup.rst

 Installing the extensions for WPILib VS Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Start VSCODE ($ code or search "Visual Studio Code" in your aplication launcher)
+1. Start VSCODE ($ code or search "Visual Studio Code" in your application launcher)
 2. **Control-Shift-P** to bring up the command palette, type "Install from VSIX"
 3. Select "Extensions: Install from VSIX"
 4. Navigate to ``~/frc2019/vsCodeExtensions`` and select Cpp.vsix